aboutsummaryrefslogtreecommitdiff

 Look at the scripts directory for script examples.
 For example if you want to automatically save a recording/replay into a folder with the same name as the game you are recording.

-See https://git.dec05eba.com/?p=about
+See https://git.dec05eba.com/?p=about for contribution steps.

 Demo